lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Logical

 #### Description
-This keyword controls the performing of optical calculations or not.
-Must be used independently from DOS_calc, Band_calc and Density_calc.
-Please visit examples directory for the example usage.
+This keyword controls whether or not the optical calculations are performed.
+It must be used independently from DOS_calc, Band_calc, and Density_calc.
+Please visit the examples directory for the example usage.
 Available options are:

 * True
 * False